Ahimtar/ltl2sdba/README.md

 Overview
 ========

-LTL2SDBA is a tool that translates LTL formulae to semi-deterministic automata.
+LTL2SDBA is a tool that translates LTL formulae to semi-deterministic automata via very weak alternating automata and is based on the LTL3TELA tool.

 Requirements
 ============